rrusk/DancePracticeMusicPlayer/README.md

 ### Cue audio

-`cues/make_cues.sh` generates the two cues with ffmpeg:
+`cues/make_cues.sh` generates the three cues with ffmpeg:

+- `gap_10.ogg` — 10s of silence before each timed-practice dance that uses a cue instead of a spoken announcement.
 - `gap_20.ogg` — 20s of silence, between dances within a round.
 - `round_gap.ogg` — 2:00 between rounds, silent except for a 5s brass fanfare starting at
   1:40, so dancers are ready when the music starts.